-Composing film music sparked a passion for ethnomusicology, including worldmusic instruments and working with live orchestra.
+Composing soundtrack music sparked a natural passion for ethnomusicology, including composing for worldmusic instruments and working with live orchestra.
 This led Ronald to work for a period in South-East Asia.
 Here his arrangements have been performed with orchestra in Thailand, live in concert with several vocalists of 'The Voice - Thailand' (such as Thai-Chinese Anchee), featuring guest-musicians of Bangkok Symphony Orchestra.
 Ronald has also instructed and lectured at university in Sweden (at the age of 21) and Thailand (Faculty of Fine Arts) as part of ASEAN's international program.
 He taught music for students of Bachelor and Master's Degree levels and composed various pieces combining the orchestra and Asian instruments, such as Saw-Duang, Saw-u, Khim and Thai Percussion.

 After his experiences in Asia, he started working on his upcoming book 'Ear Training In Context'.
 It is currently in development for teacher and student use and concentrates on multi-part solfege of multi-timbral arrangements to prepare students for real working-life situations in bands, orchestras and in the recording studio.
 It features an audio disc containing over 2 hours of audio exercises.

-Next to piano and composing soundtrack music, Ronald has been a boardmember of Media Artes in Växjö, one of Swedens primary concert-organisers for contemporary music/media art, supported by the municipality and the Swedish Ministry of Cultural Affairs (Statens Kulturråd).
+Aside from composing piano and soundtrack music, Ronald has been a boardmember of Media Artes in Växjö, one of Swedens primary concert-organisers for contemporary music/media art, supported by the municipality and the Swedish Ministry of Cultural Affairs (Statens Kulturråd).
 He attended various academic lectures/masterclasses in Stockholm in contemporary music composition, such as with Brittish composer Natasha Barrett, whereafter he was commissioned to compose music for Media Artes' contemporary sound-art project 'Soundsight'.
 A few years later, he built his own studio 'Static Noise Studio' inside the cultural building The Italian Palace (Italienska Palatset) in Växjö, Sweden: an artist collective, housing various established Swedish and international artists.